-This is the first in a series of quarterly blog posts on planning ethics issues.
+This is the first in a series of periodic blog posts on planning ethics issues.
 Members of the American Institute of Certified Planners are bound by the AICP Code of Ethics and Professional Conduct, which — among other things — requires an annual report on ethics activities, summarized here.

 The most common ethical issues raised last year by planners were “conflicts of interest,” “honest and fair dealing,” and “respect for confidentiality.”

 These findings are part of the AICP Commission’s Annual Ethics Report, which summarizes ethical misconduct complaints, requests for informal ethical advice, and actions by the AICP Ethics Committee in 2016.